Netsyms/BinStack/README.md

    Read through it to see what those functions do.
 * action.php
    A good place to post forms to.
 By default it only handles logging out, but is easily expanded.
+* api.php
+   Similar to action.php, but designed for user/pass authenticated JSON responses.
 * index.php
    Login page and handler.
 Hands off to `app.php` after authenticating user.
    It includes 2fa support, by the way.